MahmoudMagdy001/colon_app/README.md

 ## Contributors

-- @mohamedwaleed22 - Thank you for your supabase Database support.
+- @mohamedwaleed22 - Thank you for your supabase Database and AI model support.

 ## Features